eneisen-ibm/copilot-workshop-labs/lab_3/README.md

 - Experimenting with and optimizing custom Copilot instructions
 - **Advanced GitHub Copilot agent mode capabilities**
 - Professional software development and version control practices
+- **Using Copilot to scaffold complete production-ready architectures**
+- **Evaluating and validating AI-generated code for safety-critical systems**
+- **Understanding the evolution from prototypes to enterprise systems**

 ## Technical Details
 - **Language**: C99